baskager/redesign-minor-web-dev/BAS.md

 ## Goals and Challenges

 Before starting this project I have looked at some reflection reports of older projects to see what I could do better.
-These are things that I have written about myself or feedback i've received.
+These are things that I have written about myself or feedback I've received.

 ### Challenges

 - Communicate, plan and delegate better.
-- Take more innitiative and bring ideas to the table
+- Take more initiative and bring ideas to the table
-- Introduce a back-end perspective into the team.
+- Introduce a back-end perspective to the team.
 - Improve code documentation and commenting.

 ### Goals

 - Learn how to build proper CSS layouts with flexbox, grid and best practices.
 - Learn more about web design (best) practices.
-- Get up to speed with task-runners (later ommitted).
+- Get up to speed with task-runners (later omitted).
 - Learn how to properly deploy a front-end app with Docker and SSL (https) (later added).

 ### Things I should really stop doing